Graduation

 • Summa Cum Laude—3.86 to 4.00

-The Academic Distinction Program is an individualized learning experience available to outstanding students at Sam Houston State University within each department.
+The Academic Distinction Program is an individualized learning experience available to outstanding students at SHSU within each department.
 An Academic Distinction Program project provides qualified students with a comprehensive introduction to meaningful research under the guidance of a designated faculty advisor.
-(See Academic Distinction Program)
+See the Graduation with Academic Distinction section.

-Participation in the Honors Program at Sam Houston State University is based on a competitive selection process, and provides outstanding academic opportunities, and distinct undergraduate college experiences.
+Participation in the Honors Program at SHSU is based on a competitive selection process and provides outstanding academic opportunities and distinct undergraduate college experiences.
 Upon successful completion of the Honors Program (24 semester credit hours of Honors courses including two special seminars), the student’s academic transcript will indicate graduation “With Honors,” and the student may wear an Honors medallion provided by the Honors College with their academic regalia.
 To be designated as having graduated “With Highest Honors,” the student must also successfully complete a special senior project involving original research and/or an effort of creative expression.

-Note: Grades earned in prior correspondence courses completed are not used in determining the grade point averages for the graduation Latin honors of Cum Laude, Magna Cum Laude, or Summa Cum Laude.
+Note: Grades earned in prior correspondence courses completed are not used in determining the GPAs for the graduation Latin honors of Cum Laude, Magna Cum Laude, or Summa Cum Laude.

 Graduation with Academic Distinction

-An enriched program is offered to superior students at Sam Houston State University, culminating in the student receiving a diploma designating that the degree is being conferred “With Academic Distinction” in a field of specialization.
+An enriched program is offered to superior students at SHSU, culminating in the student receiving a diploma designating that the degree is being conferred “With Academic Distinction” in a field of specialization.
 The program consists of six credit hours of individual work on a project under the guidance of a designated faculty member.
-To qualify for Academic Distinction, the student must enroll for six semester credit hours in a department Academic Distinction program, and the student must have the following qualifications:
+To qualify for Academic Distinction, the student must enroll in six semester credit hours in an approved department Academic Distinction program.
+See Academic Policy Statement 800521 Academic Distinction for qualifications of graduating with Academic Distinction.

 Pursuit of Graduate Studies

-Graduate programs at Sam Houston State University provide avenues for advanced and specialized study, catering to individuals who seek to contribute meaningfully to their respective professions and academic fields.
+SHSU graduate programs provide avenues for advanced and specialized study, catering to individuals who seek to contribute meaningfully to their respective professions and academic fields.

 For a comprehensive list of available graduate programs, please refer to the "Degrees Offered" section of the catalog.
-This information is also accessible via the "Prospective Graduate Students" section on the University's website.
-For further details on scholarships and graduate assistantships, students are advised to contact the relevant department or college administering the degree program of interest.
+This information is also accessible via the "Prospective Graduate Students" section on the university's website.
+For further details on scholarships and graduate assistantships, students should contact the relevant department or college administering the degree program of interest.